 Any vacation absence from school must be approved in advance by the principal.
 The request must be submitted at least one week prior to the requested day(s) on a form that is available in the school office.
-This will enable the teacher time to prepare work if he/she feels it is necessary.
-All vacations are authorized, but are unexcused absences.
-Vacations now count as habitual and unexcused absences and are subject to procedures outlined in House Bill 410.
+This will enable the teacher time to prepare work if the student feels it is necessary.
+All vacations are authorized, but are recorded as unexcused absences and are subject to procedures outlined in House Bill 410.